Applying to JBU

-None.
 JBU makes admission decisions on a rolling basis (students are notified of their admission throughout the year).
-However, there are important dates to keep in mind, especially if you're interested in the benefits of the Early Commit Track.
+However, you should apply as early as possible to give yourself time to apply for a student visa.
+There are also important dates to keep in mind, especially if you're interested in the benefits of the Early Commit Track.

 Start-to-finish, the application takes less than 15 minutes!

-JBU prefers to receive homeschool transcripts via email to email@example.com.
-JBU can also receive transcripts via postal mail to:
+JBU will also accept transcripts sent via email to email@example.com or postal mail to:

 John Brown University